getmubarak/SA/case study/Ride Booking.md

 * All active drivers notify their current location every three seconds
 * System contacts drivers in real time when customer puts in a ride request

+### Challenges
+* How can we manage system overload from frequent driver location updates while ensuring location accuracy?
+* How do we handle frequent driver location updates and efficient proximity searches on location data?
+* How do we prevent multiple ride requests from being sent to the same driver simultaneously?
+* Isolation of failure in one part from affecting the entire system.
+    * Use: surge pricing failure shouldn’t break matching.
+* How can we ensure no ride requests are dropped during peak demand periods?
+* How can you further scale the system to reduce latency and improve throughput?

 ### Capacity planning
 * driver’s current and previous location :  35 bytes.
     * DriverID (3 bytes for 1 million drivers)